tannineo/cs7ns6-groupwork/README.md

 ## Introduciton

 This project aim to implement a distributed key-value store based on the RAFT algorithm.
 The implementation is done with Java.
-The exact implementation, functionality and architecture of this algorithm will be discussed further throughout this document.
+The exact implementation, functionalities and architecture of this service will be discussed further throughout this document.

-A introduction about the RAFT algorithm can be found [here](https://raft.github.io/).
+The work is based on RAFT protocol.
+A introduction about the RAFT algorithm can be found here: https://raft.github.io/

 The original paper is [here](https://raft.github.io/raft.pdf) with the bibliography.